The 9 Most-Common Refund Fraud Threats & How to Stop Them

 [noun]/rə • fənd • frôd/

-Refund fraud covers a broad range of possible scenarios.
+Refund fraud is a form of first-party transaction fraud.
+However, it covers a broad range of possible scenarios.
 It can refer to any situation in which a bad actor exploits standard logistics, fulfillment, and customer service practices to get a refund without a good reason.

 Refund theft could be a professionalized scam, like organized retail crime (ORC) or an overpayment scheme.
 Or, it might be a simple one-off act carried out by an otherwise-legitimate customer.
 The goods in question might have been stolen, marked as final sale, or tampered with in some way that would make them ineligible for return.